chinamike65/hugo-tuolesi/content/book6/book6en.md

 The first monastery in Tibet, the Samye Monastery in Lhasa, was built in this way.

 When the Samye Monastery was built, a lot of people came.
 The monks and the lay people carried a lot of materials such as earth and stones.
 During the day, they carried them to the foundation.
-At night, some ghosts and gods all moved back to their original positions, and they moved back and forth like this. .
+At night, some ghosts and gods moved them all back to their original positions, and they moved back and forth like this.

-Later, Master Padmasambhava went to the Tibetan area and subdued the demon king in the Lianshi Cave in what is now the Nyingchi area.
+Later, Master Padmasambhava went to Tibet and subdued the demon king in the Lianshi Cave in what is now the Nyingchi area.

 After conquering the Demon King, Samye Monastery was built.

 You should have heard of the place in Nyingchi, where there is a snow-capped mountain called Nanga Bawa, and there is a lotus cave nearby, where Guru Padmasambhava conquered the devil.

-Samye Monastery is the first monastery in the Tibetan area and the first monastery of Tibetan Buddhism, which also marks the official establishment of Tibetan Buddhism.
+Samye Monastery was the first monastery in Tibet and the first monastery of Tibetan Buddhism, which also marks the official establishment of Tibetan Buddhism.

 4. The method of extinction of Langdama

-Almost 70 years after the completion of Samye Monastery, a Tibetan king named Langdama appeared in the Tibetan area.
+Almost 70 years after the completion of Samye Monastery, a Tibetan king named Langdawa appeared in Tibet.
 He and his courtiers respected the Bon religion, and later began to destroy the Buddha and the Dharma.

 38

-Rangdama's extinction method is roughly like this: Only lay people are allowed to recite sutras, and all monks must return to the secular world.
+Langdawa's extinction method is roughly like this: Only lay people are allowed to recite sutras, and all monks must return to the secular world.

-Therefore, there were no monks in Tibetan areas during that period, and it was not until many years later that there were monks.
+Therefore, there were no monks in Tibet during that period, and it was not until many years later that there were monks.

-When Langdama destroyed the Dharma, there were three eminent monks in the Tibetan area who fled from Lhasa to the Amdo area.
+When Langdawa destroyed the Dharma, there were three eminent monks in the Tibetan area who fled from Lhasa to the Amdo area.
 After more than 30 years of practice in Amdo, a man named Lagan Gongba Resai wanted to become a monk and asked these three masters to become a monk preach to him.

 However, it takes five monks to pass the ordination precepts.
 At that time, there were only three monks.
 What should we do?
 Later, two monks from the Han region were invited, and five Tibetan and Han monks passed on the monk precepts to Lagan Gongba Resai together.